-Setting up emails on iPhone or iPad helps users send and receive emails anywhere right on their mobile, enabling them to work more effectively, get more jobs done, and never miss important emails.
+Setting up emails on iPhone or iPad helps users send and receive emails anywhere right on their mobile, enabling them to work more efficiently and helping them keep track of their important emails.

-It’s convenient and saves users the stress of logging online repeatedly to access their email accounts.
+It’s convenient and saves users the stress of logging in repeatedly to access their email accounts.

 This article quickly guides you on setting up emails on iPhone or iPad, but first, let’s look at the few things you could do with your iPhone Mail app.